kanaria69/Mainecoco/README.md

-## Q: What did the spaghetti say to the other spaghetti?
-## A: Pasta la vista, baby!
+## "Why do seagulls fly over the ocean?"
+"Because if they flew over the bay, we'd call them bagels."